YuchenDing/PUI2018_yd1402/HW4_yd1402/CitibikeReview_fb55.md

+**THIS IS A REPRODUCTION OF MY QUESTION.
+YOU DID NOT COME UP WITH YOUR OWN IDEA AND A NULL HYPOTHESIS THAT APPLIES TO IT**

 **If you want point for the third part of the exercise you need to redo this first part and come up with an idea of your own**